knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/bump-version.md

 title: BumpVersion
 ---

 Bump the version of all packages using a [Semantic Versioning] rule.
-At least one [package] must be defined for this step to operate on.
+You must define at least one [package] (defined by default if not using a `knope.toml` file.

 :::hint
 It may be easier to select the appropriate version automatically based on recent changes.